 The lands identified as Intensification Corridors are varied.
-The Intensification designations: Urban Corridor and Urban Corridor - Employment Lands.
+The Intensification Corridors are located along Multi-Purpose Arterials and in some cases along Major Arterials.
+The Intensification Corridors are organized into two land use designations: Urban Corridor and Urban Corridor - Employment Lands.